faisal004/React-Under-The-Hood/README.md

-From the above Screenshot we can see there is a structure in which browser access the element and  while writing code you also have to maintain this hierarchy.You cannot (<body>) tag inside (<h1>) tag .
+From the above Screenshot we can see there is a structure in which browser access the element and  while writing code you also have to maintain this hierarchy.